JonMercer/lineupproject/product-planning/FURPS+.md

   -Reset- To reset the machine after update or at the end of the day.
 Also resets total number.

+  -Count Down Trigger- When down button is pressed, the next patient will be called & displayed on screen

   -Update- Updates the newest version of the software to the machine